Routine gynecological annual exams are available in our Women’s Health Clinic.

 - Thin Prep Pap Smears with HPV testing as medically indicated

 - HIV counseling and testing referrals

-Ideally, STD testing after a possible exposure should be done at least two weeks later, and not during a woman’s period.
+Ideally, routine STD testing after a possible exposure should be done at least two weeks later, and not during a woman’s period.
 Call or use our web portal using the links at the top of this site to make an appointment.